 That’s why explainer video has now become a staple in every savvy marketer’s toolbox.
 It’s a powerful and versatile marketing secret weapon you can use from catching eyeballs to tempt prospects to convert.

+The results?
 A big bang of revenue in a hockey stick graph!

 Along with those massive companies success stories, there are at least 81% of other companies of all sizes reported increased sales with explainer videos.